CollettivoCocomeri/Felfil-Evo/3D-Model/Readme_1.2.md

 In this folder you will find:
 - 3d model of the complete Felfil Evo
+- some elements ready to be printed in 3d

 The file is a standard .stp(step), so you can easily open it with the most common 3d programs.